wp-plugins/wp-csv/readme.txt

 * Initial upload

 == Upgrade Notice ==

+1.5.5 - Bug relating to export of custom post types fixed.

 1.5.4 - The bug with using separator characters other than '"' and ',' should now be fixed.
 Error notification in the case of server errors has been slightly improved too.
 Should be compatible with 3.8.1.